Seven Men from Now: Plot

 The group encounters one of the Wells Fargo robbers, who is being chased by Indians.
 Unaware of the man's part in the robbery, Stride saves him from the Apache.
 The man, however, recognizes Stride and nearly kills him, but Stride is saved when Masters shoots the man in the back.

-Masters and Clete reach Flora Vista ahead of the wagon, and they meet with the Wells Fargo bandits waiting for delivery of their gold.
+Masters and Clete reach Flora Vista ahead of the wagon, and meet with the Wells Fargo bandits waiting for delivery of their gold.
 Masters tells their leader, Payte Bodeen, that Stride is heading in their direction to kill all of them and avenge his wife's death.
 Bodeen dispatches two of the bandits to meet Stride before he can reach Flora Vista.
 Meanwhile, Stride leaves Greer and Annie, telling them to continue on without him.
-Stride rides ahead into a canyon alone and is ambushed by the two bank robbers but kills them both.
+Stride rides ahead into a canyon alone and is ambushed by the bank robbers but kills them both.
 Wounded in the leg, Stride is knocked unconscious while trying to ride away with one of the bandits' horses.

-The Greers' find Stride while still unconscious and tend to him.
+The Greers find Stride while he is still unconscious and tend to him.
 Stride regains consciousness and overhears Greer admitting to his wife that he was paid $500 to deliver the Wells Fargo box containing the gold to Flora Vista.
-Stride takes the gold away from Greer to draw the rest of the bandits out from town, and Greer and Annie head into Flora Vista to notify the local sheriff.
+Stride takes the gold away from Greer to draw the rest of the bandits out from town, and Greer and Annie head into Flora Vista to notify the local sheriff to get help for Stride.

 Greer arrives in town without the gold, telling Bodeen that Stride has it, and as he walks down the street toward the sheriff's office, Bodeen guns him down.
 The last two bandits, Bodeen and Clint, ride out to confront Stride.
 Stride shoots Clint but Bodeen is killed by Masters and Clete.
 Masters, blinded by greed, then kills Clete and walks out into the clearing where Stride has placed the box of gold.
 They face off, and Stride kills Masters before he can pull his guns.

-Stride returns the gold to Wells Fargo and tells Annie that he is going to take a job as a deputy sheriff in Silver Springs.
+Stride returns the gold to Wells Fargo in Flora Vista, and tells Annie, who is continuing on to California, that he is going to take a job as a deputy sheriff in Silver Springs.
+He invites her to drop in on him if she is ever in Silver Springs.
 He puts her on a stagecoach bound for California, then rides away.
-Annie, however, tells the stage driver she is not going.
+Annie watches him ride off, then tells the stage driver she is not going.